Perennials’ quality standards

-One of the things we learned about what sets Perennials apart is that their fabric is made from 100 percent solution-dyed acrylic fiber, which carries its beautiful color from the inside out.
+One of the things we learned about what sets Perennials apart is that their fabric is made from 100 percent solution-dyed acrylic fiber.
+This carries its beautiful color from the inside out.
 (Think of how a carrot looks when you cut it open, rather than how a radish looks on the inside.)

 The quality that sets Perennials’ products apart on the outside literally comes from the inside.

 That’s how our work is built, too.
-Inside our walls, we collaborate and challenge one another so that what shows in the digital space reflects the best of our combined abilities.
+Inside our walls, we collaborate and challenge one another.
+What shows in the digital space reflects the best of our combined abilities.
 We deliver the sum that’s greater than the whole of our parts.

 When we started the Perennials project, we turned to art director Bryan Schmidt to take the lead.
-Since joining our team last year, Bryan has worked on design teams tackling major projects like the Dallas Zoo and Heifer International, but this was a new kind of challenge: designing a site for one of the most revered brands in the design world.
+Since joining our team last year, Bryan has worked on design teams tackling major projects like the Dallas Zoo and Heifer International.
+This was a new kind of challenge: designing a site for one of the most revered brands in the design world.